Smoky Delights: Smoking Fish with a Smoke Tube

 How to Fill Your Smoke Tube

 Filling the smoke tube is straightforward.
-Start by selecting your pellets and follow these easy steps:
+Start by selecting your wood pellets and follow these easy steps:

 1. Open the end of the smoke tube (if applicable).